FINE ARTS CURRICULUM

 YEARBOOK Course # 756 Credit: 0.5

-During the duration of this course the SVF 2023 yearbook will be created, giving students experience in print media publishing.
+During the duration of this course the SVF yearbook for the academic year will be created, giving students experience in print media publishing.
 Students will compose, construct, and edit all elements; computerized text layout, graphic art, and digital photography.
 Deadlines are crucial in creating a yearbook.
 In order to meet our deadlines, it may become necessary for students to work after school, on articles or layouts.
-The class will not meet regularly during the 3rd semester but students are expected to finish work until the final deadline in March.
+The class will not meet regularly during the 2nd semester but students are expected to finish work until the final deadline in March.
 This class is open to all grade levels.
 Sign up and help get coverage in the yearbook for your grade!